 As Mayor and Councilwoman of Madison, Mary-Anna had the distinction of chairing or co-chairing every committee and department in the Borough.
 Some of those departments and committees include: utilities, public works and parks, engineering, The Electric and Water Study Committees, the Chamber of Commerce, and the Madison Housing Authority.
 Mary-Anna also succeeded in having added $60 million in ten-year funding for the New Jersey Historic Trust under the Garden State Preservation Trust Fund legislation; nearly $15 million in federal and state rehabilitation for Madison’s nationally historic train station; coordinated and shepherded the state-sponsored Route 124 corridor redesign project with the Department of Transportation; and championed the building of for-sale townhomes and new senior citizen apartments in downtown Madison.

 Mary-Anna graduated from the College of New Rochelle with a Bachelor of Fine Arts, and Manhattanville College with a Masters in Humanities-American Art and Architecture.
 Mary-Anna is a researcher, writer and lecturer on historic preservation and downtown revitalization.
+She is Co-Vice Chair of the NARUC Water Committee, and a member of the NARUC Sub-committee on Nuclear Issues-Waste Disposal.
 She and her husband Richard have resided in Madison for 25 years

 Commissioner Mary-Anna Holden